walidowais/tee-time-booker/README.md

 # Tee Time Booking Automation

-This automation script books tee times on the ForeuP software booking system (foreupsoftware.com/booking/20945).
+This automation script books tee times on the ForeuP software booking system.
+It can run locally or as a cloud-based web service triggered by cron jobs.

 ## Features

 - Automatically logs in with provided credentials
-- Selects "Resident Adult (4-14 Days) Advance" rate
-- Chooses a date 14 days from the current date
+- Chooses a date 5 days from the current date
 - Finds the first available tee time before 10:30 AM with minimum 2 players
 - Configures booking for maximum players and no carts
 - Completes the booking automatically
+- **NEW**: Web server for cloud deployment and cron job triggers

 ## Setup